man0j-012/GnutellaP2P_File_Sharing_System/README.md

 Network Partitioning: If connections between super-peers are severed, queries may not propagate to all parts of the network.

 Future Improvements
-Improved Fault Tolerance: Implement enhanced fault-tolerance mechanisms to handle node failures and network partitioning.
+Improved Fault Tolerance: Implement enhanced fault-tolerance mechanisms for node failures and network partitioning.
 Blockchain-Based Security: Consider blockchain integration for secure file registration and authentication.
 Optimized Query Routing: Develop more efficient routing protocols to reduce response times, especially under high concurrency.